 Self-Storage Facility - A facility open to the general public consisting of individual, leased, storage units of 300 square feet or less.
-Each unit shall have direct access from the facility driveway and shall be utilized for the storage of personal property, equipment, inventory, boats, trailers, automobiles, etc. Units shall not be used as work areas or to conduct business, maintenance or repairs of any kind.
+Each unit shall have direct access equipment, inventory, boats, trailers, automobiles, etc. Units shall not be used as work areas or to conduct business, maintenance or repairs of any kind.
 Outside storage of any kind is prohibited.